Yufei-L/2019-431/README.md

 - If you have questions about the course before our first class on **2019-08-27**, email Professor Love at `Thomas dot Love at case dot edu`.
 - Starting 2019-08-27, contact Professor Love (and the Teaching Assistants) by emailing **431-help at case dot edu**.

+## What Must I Do Before the First Class at 1 PM on August 27?

+Right now, nothing.
+We'll have some suggestions posted soon.

 ## Key Links

 - The Course Syllabus